Submitting work to a Blackboard Assignment is generally very straightforward:

-- Unlike a Turnitin Assignment, you can submit more than one file to a Blackoard Assignment, as part of the same attempt.
+- Unlike a Turnitin Assignment, you can submit more than one file to a Blackboard Assignment, as part of the same attempt.

 - You can submit different sorts of files – Word documents, Excel spreadsheets, JPEGs, MP3s, computer code – and these can be uploaded at the same time to make one attempt.

-- Each file will need to be added individually by clicking on ‘Browse My Computer’ on the Upload Assignment screen.
+- Each file will need to be added individually by clicking on ‘Browse Local Files’ on the Upload Files screen.

 - Regardless of how many files you upload, when you press Submit, this is an ‘Attempt’.

 In general, if you are required to submit multiple files, you should upload and submit them all at once – when you submit an Attempt, that attempt should contain all the files which are to be marked.

 If you want to upload a few files, then come back later to upload some more you should press Save Draft (see below) rather than Submit.